-The basis of allocation under the Issue is expected to be announced through a Regulatory Information Service on 6 December 2013.
-The final number of New Shares issued will be filed with the CSSF in accordance with Article 10 of the Prospectus Law.
-The basis of allocation shall be determined (subject to the principles in this Part 6) by the Directors with the consent of the Supervisory Board and in consultation with the Bookrunners.
-New Shares will be issued and CREST accounts will be credited on the date of Admission and it is anticipated that, where Shareholders have requested them, certificates in respect of the New Shares to be held in certificated form will be despatched during the week commencing 16 December 2013.
+The basis of allocation under the Issue is expected to be announced through a Regulatory Information Service on 12 July 2013.
+The basis of allocation shall be determined by the Directors with the consent of the Supervisory Board and in consultation with the Bookrunners.
+New Shares will be issued and CREST accounts will be credited on the date of Admission and it is anticipated that, where Shareholders have requested them, certificates in respect of the New Shares to be held in certificated form will be despatched during the week commencing 22 July 2013.
 Pending receipt by Shareholders of definitive share certificates, if issued, the Administrator will certify any instruments of transfer against the register of members.